Dan Einbinder: Career

-In January 2021, he signed at Hapoel Tel Aviv and turned to a significant figure in the dressing room and on the pitch.
+In January 2021, he signed at Hapoel Tel Aviv.

 International career

 Einbinder received his first call up to the senior Israel squad on 31 August 2016, for a 2018 FIFA World Cup qualifier against Italy.

-On 12 November 2016, Einbender scored his first ever international goal for Israel in a 2018 FIFA World Cup qualifier against Albania.
-It was only his second cap and Israel won 3–0.
+On 12 November 2016, Einbender scored his first international goal for Israel in a 2018 FIFA World Cup qualifier against Albania.
+It was his second cap and Israel won 3–0.